boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/spline-area-chart.md

 ### Inverse Axis

-By default, the chart axis showing positive values on the top and negative values at the bottom.
+By default, the chart axis shows positive values on the top and negative values at the bottom.
 But, there are times when we need to inverse the axis and show the negative values on the top and positive values on the bottom.
-For Example, When we bind the temperature data to the chart and to display the negative values on the top, we can make use of this property.
+For example, when we bind the temperature data to the chart and want to display the negative values on the top, we can make use of this property.

-On enabling this property the chart negative values will display on the top and positive values display on the bottom.
+On enabling this property, the chart negative values will display on the top and positive values will display on the bottom.

 ![Inversed axis](/static/assets/visualizing-data/visualization-widgets/images/spline-area-chart/inverseaxis.png)

 #### Axis Type

-This allows you to change the type of axis in spline area chart.
+This allows you to change the type of axis in a spline area chart.

 ***Linear***